Limited launch: MAY batch, 85% claimed

 A Smarter Approach to the Pouch Format

 That's the thinking behind Roon.
 It's a zero-nicotine sublingual pouch built on a four-compound nootropic stack: 40mg of caffeine (a deliberately moderate dose), L-Theanine, Theacrine, and Methylliberine.
-The caffeine is low enough to avoid the spike-and-crash cycle.
-The L-Theanine is dosed to work with the caffeine, not just appear on the label.
-And Theacrine and Methylliberine extend the focus window to 4-6 hours without building tolerance, because they activate the same adenosine receptors as caffeine through a different mechanism.
+The caffeine dose is lower, which may reduce the sharper spike-and-crash feeling some users get from higher-dose products.
+The L-Theanine is there to work with the caffeine, not just to make the formula sound more complete.
+And Theacrine and Methylliberine are included to support a longer, smoother focus window than caffeine alone, because they interact with some of the same stimulant-related pathways differently than caffeine does.